pingcap/br/COMPATIBILITY_TEST.md

 ### Data Preparation

-This workflow needs previous backup data. to get this data. we have the following steps
+This workflow needs previous backup data.
+To get this data. we perform the following steps

 - Run a TiDB cluster with previous version.
 - Run backup jobs with corresponding BR version, with different storages (s3, gcs).